Dream Getaway: Essential Vacation-like Features to Include in Your New House

 Outdoor cooking is among the more popular and effective home staycation ideas because it’s something that homeowners can use frequently.
 Depending on your needs and future plans, you can even add additional kitchen features to your outdoor cooking space, such as a dedicated sink, a dedicated cooktop or a hutch to store more utensils, spices or anything else you need.

-If you lived in this fully equipped outdoor kitchen's 3-bedroom, 3.5-bath European style luxury home plan, you could serve up almost any meal alfresco for your staycation (House Plan #106-1156).
+If you lived in this fully equipped outdoor kitchen's 3-bedroom, 3.5-bath European style luxury home, you could serve up almost any meal alfresco for your staycation (Plan #106-1156).

 4. Create Your Own Lounge